 Tracy Zeorian, 56, of Manley, Nebraska, explained to the Omaha World-Herald what the event meant to her.
 Telling the paper that Democrats can’t grasp that women who support the president are not betraying their gender, Zeorian says she felt a strong sense of national togetherness at the rally.

 “It was nice to see beyond the division you see on TV, that the country can be united,” she said.
-“I know it was a mostly Republican crowd, but it’s important to see.”We value your comments!
-Please weigh in on our comment section below.
+“I know it was a mostly Republican crowd, but it’s important to see.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com